CHRONIC STRESS TREATMENT

 Chronic stress has been shown to alter the way the brain’s neurons communicate so that the person is in a constant state of vigilance.
 In a hyper-vigilant state, you will have increased alertness and sensitivity to your surroundings — you may be quick to anger, faster heartbeat, more tense muscles, and so forth.

-According to a research paper in Current Opinion in Psychiatry, chronic stress can wreak havoc on a person’s immune, metabolic and cardiovascular systems.
-It can also lead to atrophy of the brain’s hippocampus, which is crucial for long-term memory and spatial navigation.
+Chronic stress can wreak havoc on a person’s immune, metabolic, and cardiovascular systems.
+It can also lead to changes in the brain’s hippocampus, which is crucial for long-term memory and spatial navigation.